Four Tops: Later years

 The group was featured in several television specials during this time, including Motown 45, and several by PBS, including a 50th-anniversary concert dedicated to the group (available on DVD).
-The concert turned out to be bittersweet; it featured a brief appearance of Levi Stubbs using a wheelchair, and a memorial to Lawrence Payton, announced by Renaldo "Obie" Benson.
-Benson appeared on one more PBS special and died on July 1, 2005, from lung cancer.
-The final PBS special, titled Motown: The Early Years, featured a message of Benson's passing following the credits.
+The concert featured a brief appearance of Stubbs using a wheelchair, and a memorial to Payton announced by Benson.
+Benson appeared on one more PBS special and died on July 1, 2005 from lung cancer.
+He was replaced by Payton's son, Lawrence Jr. The final PBS special, titled Motown: The Early Years, featured a message of Benson's passing following the credits.

 The group was inducted into the Rock and Roll Hall of Fame in 1990, and into the Vocal Group Hall of Fame in 1999.
-In 2004, Rolling Stone ranked them #79 on their list of the 100 Greatest Artists of All Time.
+In 2004, Rolling Stone ranked them number 79 on their list of the 100 Greatest Artists of All Time.
 The Four Tops were inducted into the Michigan Rock and Roll Legends Hall of Fame in 2005.

-The Four Tops sang the National Anthem before the start of game 5 for the 2011 baseball American League Championship Series (ALCS) between the Texas Rangers & Detroit Tigers on October 13, 2011 in Detroit, MI.
+The Four Tops sang the National Anthem before the start of game 5 for the 2011 baseball American League Championship Series (ALCS) between the Texas Rangers and Detroit Tigers on October 13, 2011, in Detroit, Michigan.
 When singing the last line of "The Star-Spangled Banner", "... and the home of the brave", they quickly sang the words "Ain't No Country Like the One I Got", before singing the last word, "brave".
-The Four Tops were honored with an induction into the R&B Music Hall of Fame at the Inaugural ceremony held at Cleveland State University's Waetejen Auditorium on Saturday August 17, 2013.
+The Four Tops were honored with an induction into the Rhythm & Blues Hall of Fame at the Inaugural ceremony held at Cleveland State University's Waetejen Auditorium on Saturday August 17, 2013.